ayushdubey7799/bus_reservation/README.md

 npm install
 ```

-4. Create a .env file in the backend directory and set the following environment variables
+4. Create a .env file in the frontend directory and set the following environment variables

 ```
 VITE_STRIPE_PUBLISHABLE_KEY